simonneutert/labradorite-notebook/README.md

 I like to keep things simple, so I once again fell for [Roda](https://roda.jeremyevans.net) as the Web Layer.
 [Tantiny](https://github.com/baygeldin/tantiny) is the kicker for this project.
 I was curious, if I could come up with something useful quickly, not having to deal with a complicated setup or Postgres as a requirement.

+## Features / Infos

+**Markdown Editor**

+- Preview
+- Supports auto-formatting with/after saving
+  - (to see it, you need to page refresh, which is both convenient and inconvient, depending on perspective 🤓 )

+**Attachments**

+- supported attachments for uploads
+  - txt
+  - pdf
+  - md
+  - png
+  - jpg
+  - jpeg
+  - heic
+  - webp
+  - yml
+  - yaml
+  - json

 ## Technical Prerequisites

-* Ruby v3.0.x ready to roll
+* Ruby v2.7.x or v3.0.x are tested and ready to roll
 * Install a stable version of [Rust](https://www.rust-lang.org/) with [Cargo](https://github.com/rust-lang/cargo)

 ## Architecture